mnakagawa14/mnakagawa14.github.io/essays/embracing-the-flexibility-of-JavaScript.md

 Java is my first and primary programming language, so at surface level, some of the syntax seemed familiar compared to other languages like Python.
 However, I quickly realized how different of a language JavaScript truly is.
 It felt wrong not having to declare variable types as Java had accustomed me to.

-Even odder was the decision to make all variables declared without 'var', 'let', or 'const' global variables by default.
+Even odder was the decision to make all variables declared without `var`, `let`, or `const` global variables by default.
 I questioned why I would want to use a language in which a forgotten keyword could lead to hours of headaches and bug fixing.
 Global variables seemed to serve a similar function to pointers in C, but defining and declaring pointers in C was a much more deliberate syntax.